 Breeches, the little more formal choice, are very similar to jodhpurs in that they are also stretchy for comfort, more often they have padding where it counts.
 Breeches usually don’t have a stirrup at the bottom, but they fit tightly around the top of your ankle.
-The further to your ankle the breeches go, the more narrow they become making them fit snug around the bottom of your leg.
+The further to your ankle the breeches go, the more narrow they become making them fit snugly around the bottom of your leg.

 Riding tights have become very popular amongst all riders over the last decades.
 They are very flexible and quite durable.
 You don’t have to fasten them at the top.
 Riding tights are available in many designs.